kkuba91/uGESRTP/README.md

 - Use of Ethernet Service Requests for data manipulation (something similar like SRV_REQ function block in PLC code, but it has other coding)

-- It uses TCP simple communication with initialization at the begining
+- It uses TCP/IP communication with initialization at the begining

 ### How to: